bvilela/google-calendar-util-lib/README.md

 > :exclamation: Otherwise you will get a Not authorized exception.

-## :key: Create ClientId and ClientSecret on Google Cloud Plataform
+## :key: Create ClientId and ClientSecret on Google Cloud Platform
 For generate ClientId and ClientSecret, see these documentations:

 * [Java Quickstart](https://developers.google.com/calendar/api/quickstart/java)